eurekaclinical/eureka/eureka-services/README.md

   * `FAILED`: job has completed in error.
 * `jobEvents`: an array of JobEvent objects indicating job status (see below).
 * `links`: an array of Link objects that point to resources created by the job (see below).
+* `getStatisticsSupported`: boolean indicating whether the `/api/protected/jobs/{id}/stats` call is supported for this job.

 #### JobEvent object
 Represents events occurring during the execution of a job.
 This object is read-only.